GoogleCloudPlatform/security-response-automation/TROUBLESHOOTING.md

 This log entry means that a known finding of rule *X* was received but no automation was configured for it in the file `cloudfunctions/router/config.yaml`.

 This may be the expected result if no automation was configured for it.
-If an automation was configured please check the config file to validate its format.
+If an automation was configured please check the config file to validate its format and if the automation names are correct.